XeneL-Bob/GSM_Sys_XB_Ins/README.md

 > Final package namespace used here: `xi.gsms`.

 ---
-## to Build and run a quick batch run
+## To Build and run a quick batch run

-For convenience you can copy and paste the following lines into your designated code editor terminal which should then give you a complete build and a batch run of the xample with all inputs (see below):
+For convenience, you can copy and paste the following lines into your designated code editor terminal which should then give you a complete build and a batch run of the xample with all inputs (see below):
 ```
 cd path\to\GSM_Sys_XB_Ins
 rmdir /s /q out 2>nul & mkdir out